revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 );
 ```

-### Keep the source canonical
+### Keep the Planning model canonical

-Do not maintain both `cards` and a separately grouped `cardsByColumn` state object.
-Derive secondary views from the canonical source when needed.
+Do not maintain independently mutable `cards`, `grid.source`, and `cardsByColumn` stores.
+Subscribe to the Planning model and derive React or grouped views from its snapshots.

 ### Persist changed records, not the whole board